Super Lawyers

 You should not expect your case to get the same compensation – for better or worse – even if your case looks exactly the same.
 But they can help you get a sense of what is possible.

 • October 2023, West Virginia $100,000,000 Settlement: Former students alleged grave abuse at a West Virginia private boarding school, and the institution’s criminal attempts to cover up these allegations drew significant attention.
 The students’ complaints outlined numerous instances of mistreatment, notably being confined in small, windowless “quarantine rooms” in Salem, Harrison County.
 These confinements were especially disturbing as the rooms lacked basic amenities and were sometimes pitch-dark.
 Beyond the direct abuse, the school was accused of a systematic cover-up.
 This included destroying documents, altering the once-windowless rooms by installing windows, and promoting the institution as a reputable educational provider in West Virginia, all while charging tuition.
-Moreover, it was alleged that school staff, aware of the abuses, took no action to either prevent it or report it as mandated by law.
+Moreover, it was alleged that school staff, aware of the abuses, took no action to prevent or report it as mandated by law.
 After these allegations were brought to light, a settlement nearing $100 million was reached.

-• May 2023, Texas, $37,000,000 Verdict: A 29-year-old woman was in Houston for a conference at the George R. Brown Convention Center and was staying at the Hilton with her then-fiancé.
+• May 2023, Texas, $37,000,000 Verdict: A 29-year-old woman was in Houston for a conference at the George R. Brown Convention Center and stayed at the Hilton with her then-fiancé.
 She went out drinking with colleagues and was found incapacitated near the hotel early in the morning.
 A male colleague was seen on top of her with his pants unzipped, as a witness who testified in the case reported.
 The police came but left after the man told them the woman was staying with him.
 The hotel staff let the man take her upstairs without verifying if she was a hotel guest.
 He sexually assaulted her.
-The woman sued Hilton but it argued that the woman consented to sex.
+The woman sued Hilton, but it argued that the woman consented to sex.
 The jury gave its opinion with a $37 million verdict.

 • March 2023, Florida, $95,000,000 Verdict: The survivor, now in his early 60s, was 15 years old when former priest Foster P. Rogers abused him in his car in July 1979.
 The boy had no church affiliation; Rogers offered him a ride home in Rochester.
 A jury awarded him $95 million.
 The award is one of the largest in New York since the Child Victims Act, which opened a window for lawsuits from past child victims of sexual abuse.

 • February 2023, Florida, $10,100,000 Verdict: A female passenger aboard a Carnival Cruise ship alleged that a crew member sexually assaulted her.
 The case was fraught with complexities.
 The plaintiff was heavily intoxicated and had engaged in a playful game of hide-and-seek and invited the crew member into a closet.
-The defense claimed that the sex was consensual but the jury arrived at a verdict guided by the understanding that flirtatious conduct does not equate to consent.
+The defense claimed that the sex was consensual, but the jury arrived at a verdict guided by the understanding that flirtatious conduct does not equate to consent.

 • January 2021, California, $1,450,000 Settlement: A former figure skater accused former figure skating coach Richard Callaghan of sexual assault.
 His suit alleged the coach molested and sexually abused him as a teenager.
-Importantly, he sued the USA Figure Skating for failing to protect him and other young athletes from Callaghan.
+Notably, he sued the USA Figure Skating for failing to protect him and other young athletes from Callaghan.
 He accused the organization of knowledge about the allegations yet failed to investigate them.
 USA Figure Skating agreed to settle for $1.45 million.

 • December 2020, Washington, $2,000,000 Settlement: A 47-year-old woman accused her high school band teacher of sexual abuse that took place 30 years ago.
 Her molestation lawsuit alleged that he abused and manipulated her at his home, at school, and on band trips.
 She later became a music teacher herself.
 Sadly, she eventually left the job because it brought back traumatic memories that gave her severe anxiety.
 She hired a rape victim lawyer and filed a lawsuit against the school.
 The school district agreed to resolve her claim for a settlement amount of $2 million.